The Assisi Project

 Saturday with Saint Francis

-Throughout the year, we will be studying the book, Live Like Francis: Reflections on Franciscan Life in the World, by Jovian Weigel and Leonard Foley.
-In preparation for our next “Saturday with Saint Francis,” scheduled for Saturday, August 25th, we will be reading and reflecting on the final chapters of the book:
+During the coming months, our formation is based on studying the book, The Franciscan Saints, by Robert Ellsberg.
+This wonderful new book profiles 101 saints whose lived in the spirit of Saint Francis and offer us the courage and inspiration to follow in their footsteps.
+In preparation for our next “Saturday with Saint Francis,” scheduled for Saturday, October 27th, we will be reading and reflecting on the following chapters in the book:

-If you are interested in growing closer to Christ Jesus and learning more about Saint Francis of Assisi, please prayerfully consider joining us!
+If you are interested in growing closer to Christ Jesus and learning more about Saint Francis and Saint Clare of Assisi, please prayerfully consider joining us!
 You do not need to travel with us to Assisi to be part of the Assisi Project!
-Our members, friends, and followers range in age from 15 to 92!
+Our members, friends, and followers range in age from 16 to 93!
 Please join us!
 All are invited!
 All are welcome!
 Always!

 In case of inclement weather, please check our website for possible cancellations and schedule changes.
 All adults are welcome to join our fellowship.
 For more information about the Assisi Project, please contact Cliff Garvey at email@example.com.
 May the Lord give you peace!
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 Our Lady of Angels, pray for us!